MaggieAppleton/arbour/Specs/MicroMacro.md

 - Twoot (micro) – equivalent of a tweet, but a funnier word (mashup of tweet, toot, and thread)
 - Question (micro)
 - Book (micro)

+## URLs and Data Structure

+- URLs could be `bob.com/twoot00001` or `bob.com/t00001` or `bob.com/twoots/00001` where the first twoot is 1, and we have 5 numbers.
+This makes the Twoot linkable.
+But it displays